stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

         --sjdbGTFfile $GENCODE_KNOWNLOCI_GTF_31 \     # GENCODE v31 gene model file including only level 1 and level 2 features (see generation steps above).
         --sjdbOverhang 125                            # Splice junction database overhang parameter, the optimal value is (Max length of RNA-Seq read-1).
    ```
+## Workflow

+Here are the resulting steps in the RNA-Seq Workflow v2.0 pipeline.

-2. Run `samtools quickcheck` on the incoming BAM to ensure that it is well-formed enough to convert back to FastQ.
+1. Run `samtools quickcheck` on the incoming BAM to ensure that it is well-formed enough to convert back to FastQ.
-3. Split BAM file into multiple BAMs on the different read groups using `samtools split`.
+2. Split BAM file into multiple BAMs on the different read groups using `samtools split`.
 See [the samtools documentation](http://www.htslib.org/doc/samtools.html) for more information.

     ```bash
     samtools split -u $UNACCOUNTED_BAM_NAME \ # Reads that do not belong to a read group or the read group is unrecognized go here.